 • Lower total cost of care/MLR

-Overall, payers can gain direct benefits of telehealth and remote patient monitoring that can also benefit their members, improve the user experience, care, and reduce costs.
+Overall, payers can gain direct benefits of virtual care and remote patient monitoring that can also benefit their members, improve the user experience, care, and reduce costs.
 Explore how AMC Health helps payers support the member experience through telehealth services.